Power-Components/powergrid-doc/docs/get-started/upgrade-guide.md

 ### Filters

-The filter methods have been moved to the `filters` function.
-This allows the addition of other filters and reduces the complexity inside addColumns.
+The filter methods in columns are deprecated in this relase.

+All filters must be migrated to the `filters(s)` function.
+The new filter API allows the addition of other filters and reduces the complexity inside `addColumns()` method.
-Also added 2 new filters.

-Here is an example using [makeInputRange](https://v3.livewire-powergrid.com/table/column-filters.html#makeinputrange-string-datafield-string-thousands-string-decimal)
+Additionally, two new filters are available in this relase, Read more [Column Filters](../table/column-filters.html) page.

+Deprecated filter API:

 ```php
 <!-- 🚫 Before -->